niemasd/MultiVirusConsensus/README.md

 In general, please only include arguments related to consensus sequence calling: **do not include arguments related to input/output files!**

-# Visualizing Results
+# Interpreting Results

+## Visualizing Coverages

-You can visualize the results of a MultiVirusConsensus run using our [visualization web application](https://niema.net/MultiVirusConsensus/).
+You can interactively visualize the coverages of each reference sequence of a MultiVirusConsensus run using our [visualization web application](https://niema.net/MultiVirusConsensus/).

+## Helper Scripts

+We provide helper scripts for post-processing of MultiVirusConsensus results in the [`scripts`](scripts) directory in this repository.
+Notably, the [`summary.py`](scripts/summary.py) script calculates many summary statistics about the read mapping, base/indel counting, and consensus sequence calling processes and outputs them as a TSV: most importantly, it also attempts to predict which viruses likely actually exist in the sample (e.g. for multi-virus surveillance panels).

 # Citing MultiVirusConsensus (MVC)